Stages & Startup

 can begin publishing messages in the topology changed callback, once the topology is

-fully established (or, failing that, after start
+fully established (or, failing that, after start has been invoked).

 Execution